RCOSDP/weko/modules/weko-records-ui/README.rst

 .. image:: https://img.shields.io/github/license/wekosoftware/weko-records-ui.svg
         :target: https://github.com/wekosoftware/weko-records-ui/blob/master/LICENSE

-Invenio module that adds more fun to the platform.
+WEKO3 module that adds more fun to the platform.

 *This is an experimental developer preview release.*